zeek/zeek/quickstart/index.rst

    bro <options> <scripts...>

 Where the last arguments are the specific policy scripts that this Bro instance will load.
-These arguments don't have to include the ``.bro`` file extension, and if the corresponding script resides in the default search path, then it requires no path qualification.
+These arguments don't have to include the ``.zeek`` file extension, and if the corresponding script resides in the default search path, then it requires no path qualification.
 The following directories are included in the default search path for Bro scripts::